 Speakers: Kim Lewis, Program and Community Outreach Coordinator, Virginia Commonwealth University Health System and Derek DeLia, Director of Health Economics and Health Systems Research, MedStar Health

 Kim Lewis discussed how VCU Health refined its care model to meet the needs of complex care patients by employing outreach workers to help people self-manage their care.
 VCU Health also described the tools they developed that help mitigate workforce burnout and fatigue.
 Derek DeLia shared data and qualitative findings from VCU Health’s evaluation.

 III.
 Building the Business Case for Community-Based Complex Care Interventions

 Speakers: Sandi Groenewold, MD, Expanded Care Team Physician Lead, ThedaCare Health System, Laurie Moore, Project Coordinator, ThedaCare Health System, and Derek DeLia

-Sandi Groenewold, MD, will introduce ThedaCare’s community paramedicine program, and Laurie Moore will discuss how ThedaCare used outcomes data to engage hospital leadership and build a business case for sustaining the program through its accountable care organization.
-Derek Delia will provide data and qualitative findings from ThedaCare’s evaluation.
+Sandi Groenewold, MD, introduced ThedaCare’s community paramedicine program, and Laurie Moore discussed how ThedaCare used outcomes data to engage hospital leadership and build a business case for sustaining the program through its accountable care organization.
+Derek Delia provided data and qualitative findings from ThedaCare’s evaluation.